wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-premium-storage-preview-portal.md

 - With Premium Storage, you can provision a DS-series VM and attach several persistent data disks to a VM.
 If needed, you can stripe across the disks to increase the capacity and performance of the volume.
 If you stripe Premium Storage data disks using [Storage Spaces](http://technet.microsoft.com/zh-cn/library/hh831739.aspx), you should configure it with one column for each disk that is used.
 Otherwise, overall performance of the striped volume may be lower than expected due to uneven distribution of traffic across the disks.
 By default, the Server Manager user interface (UI) allows you to setup columns up to 8 disks.
 But if you have more than 8 disks, you need to use PowerShell to create the volume and also specify the number of columns manually.
 Otherwise, the Server Manager UI continues to use 8 columns even though you have more disks.
 For example, if you have 32 disks in a single stripe set, you should specify 32 columns.
 You can use the *NumberOfColumns* parameter of the [New-VirtualDisk](http://technet.microsoft.com/zh-cn/library/hh848643.aspx) PowerShell cmdlet to specify the number of columns used by the virtual disk.
 For more information, see [Storage Spaces Overview](http://technet.microsoft.com/zh-cn/library/jj822938.aspx) and [Storage Spaces Frequently Asked Questions](http://social.technet.microsoft.com/wiki/contents/articles/11382.storage-spaces-frequently-asked-questions-faq.aspx).
 - Avoid adding DS-series VMs to an existing cloud service that includes non-DS-series VMs.
 A possible workaround is to migrate your existing VHDs to a new cloud service running only DS-series VMs.
 If you want to retain the same virtual IP address (VIP) for the new cloud service that hosts your DS-series VMs, use the [Reserved IP Addresses](/documentation/articles/virtual-networks-configure-vnet-to-vnet-connection) feature.
 GS-series VMs can be added to an existing cloud service running only G-series VMs.
 - The DS-series of Azure virtual machines can be configured to use an operating system (OS) disk hosted either on a Standard Storage account or on a Premium Storage account.
 If you use the OS disk only for booting, you may consider using a Standard Storage based OS disk.
 This provides cost benefits and similar performance results similar to the Premium Storage after booting up.
 If you perform any additional tasks on the OS disk other than booting, use Premium Storage as it provides better performance results.
 For example, if your application reads/writes from/to the OS disk, using Premium Storage based OS disk provides better performance for your VM.
-- You can use [Azure Command-Line Interface (Azure <!-- deleted by customization CLI)](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI)](/documentation/articles/xplat-cli) <!-- keep by customization: end --> with Premium Storage.
+- You can use [Azure Command-Line Interface (Azure CLI)](/documentation/articles/xplat-cli-install) with Premium Storage.
 To change the cache policy on one of your disks using Azure CLI, run the following command:

 	`$ azure vm disk attach -h ReadOnly <VM-Name> <Disk-Name>`